 The position, velocity and estimated bias are the first, second and third plots respectively.
 The forth plot is the signal of the biased and noisy accelerometer.
 With black vertical bars we represent the actual or true values of the position, velocity and bias.
 Note that since in (1) we have that , the estimation of the bias does not change at all.
 And of course, the confidence about the position and velocity of the system is getting worse and worse.

 Now we are ready for presenting the Kalman filtering technique in its simplest version, the Discrete linear Kalman filter.
 We call it discrete and linear because it deals with discrete and linear models like (1).
-We will see how to handle other kind of models in later lessons.
+We will see how to handle other kind of models in later posts.
 Let us consider that from time to time, our system is able to measure its position, e.g. via GPS, and of course we shall describe it with a function that will be Gaussian, where we call the mean and its standard deviation .

 At the moment of taking the reading from the GPS, we find ourselves with two Gaussian distributions and describing the same information.
-We have already seen in equation (5) from Lesson 0 how to fuse two Gaussian functions! and now we are going to show how to do that in a more general way.
+We have already seen in equation (5) from post 0 how to fuse two Gaussian functions! and now we are going to show how to do that in a more general way.
 In order to fuse two informations, the first step is always to have them with the same coordinates, e.g. same units or you cannot compare apples and oranges.
 Therefore we need to extract the information from our system in an appropriated way such that we can compare it with our measurement .
 In our example, the GPS is measuring the position, which is the first state in , so we can write

 but it might happen that we are measuring the velocity of the system with a radar, in such a case we will have that